10 tips for traveling in greece

 Airplane, bus, ferry, or renting a car?
 Choices, choices!
 Greek airports serve as gateways to paradise, while buses, cars, and ferries connect you to hidden gems.
 Feeling adventurous?
 Rent a car and navigate the winding roads like a Spartan warrior.
 Just remember to avoid Greek drivers who think they’re in a chariot race.
 The best way to deal with this?
 Join the race!

-6. Turn Up the Heat: Air Conditioning and Heating in Greece
+7. Air Conditioning and Heating in Greece

 When I arrived at my hotel for TBEX Europe 2023, my pampered air conditioning princess self was in for a wild ride.
 Even though we were in the second week of May with highs reaching mid-80s (Fahrenheit) and lows in the mid-60s, the heat still ran through the night much to my horror.
 Even though I am from Florida, I have never gotten used to the heat (I actually get hives with it).
 So I need to be at a frosty 70F or below at night to avoid my body looking like bubble wrap.

 As it was hotel policy, they refused to change it which left me with sleepless nights and bugs buzzing around my room since I had to have some sort of air flow.
 By the heavens above, I was sent a miracle when on the third night, there was cool air coming from the vents.
 I do not know who to thank, but they saved my soul.

 Hotels, resorts, or maybe a private villa?
 Greece spoils you with a plethora of accommodation choices.
 From luxurious hotels fit for the gods to budget-friendly options that won’t break your gyro fund, there’s something for every kind of traveler.
 And let’s not forget the allure of private villas, where you can live out your Mamma Mia fantasies and dance like nobody’s watching.